Identity and social relations in Japanese (PG)

 - Term 1

-The complex linguistic system serving the marking of social relations in Japanese is examined in this course through studies in the sociolinguistic, pragmatic and indexical traditions.
-Students are guided to go beyond a superficial reading of linguistic meanings and appreciate the broad sociocultural significance of keigo (honorifics) and other ‘politeness’, identity and relational markers.
+Our analysis will try to go beyond a superficial reading of linguistic meanings, and to appreciate the broad sociocultural significance of keigo (honorifics), (im)polite registers, and other identity and relational markers.

 Objectives and learning outcomes of the module

 By completing this module you will be able to: